Lattice point enumeration of polytopes associated to integer compositions: Introduction

 for some nonnegative integers $\gamma_i(\sigma)$.
-The first main result of this paper shows that this is indeed the case. \begin{theorem} The polynomial $h(\sigma,t)$ is $\gamma$-positive for every composition $\sigma$.
-In particular, the vector $h(\sigma)$ is palindromic and unimodal. \end{theorem}
+The first main result of this paper states that all these claims are true for composition polytopes. \begin{theorem} The vector $h(\sigma)$ is equal to the $h$-vector of an $n$-dimensional flag simplicial polytope for every composition $\sigma$ of $n$.
+Moreover, $h(\sigma,t)$ is $\gamma$-positive and, in particular, palindromic and unimodal. \end{theorem}

 Our second main result confirms another curious conjecture of Chapoton~\cite{Cha25+}, concerning the Ehrhart polynomial of composition polytopes.
-We recall (see, for instance, \cite[Section~4.6]{StaEC1}) that the \emph{Ehrhart polynomial} $\Ehr(Q, t)$ of a lattice polytope $\qQ \subset \RR_{\ge 0}^n$ has the defining property that $\Ehr(\qQ, m) = \# (m\qQ \cap \NN^n)$ for every $m \in \NN$.
+We recall (see, for instance, \cite[Section~4.6]{StaEC1}) that the \emph{Ehrhart polynomial} $\Ehr(\qQ, t)$ of a lattice polytope $\qQ \subset \RR_{\ge 0}^n$ has the defining property that $\Ehr(\qQ, m) = \# (m\qQ \cap \NN^n)$ for every $m \in \NN$.
 The \emph{zeta polynomial} (see~\cite[Section~3.12]{StaEC1}) $\zZ(P, t)$ of a finite poset $(P, \preceq)$ has the defining property that $\zZ(P, m+1)$ is equal to the number of $m$-element multichains in $P$, meaning sequences $(p_1, p_2,\dots,p_m)$ of elements of $P$ such that $p_1 \preceq p_2 \preceq \cdots \preceq p_m$, for every $m \in \NN$.
 Given a composition $\sigma$ of $n$, Chapoton~\cite[Section~1]{Cha25+} has considered the set $P_\sigma$ of lattice points in $\qQ_\sigma$ as a subposet of the product poset $\NN^n$.

 \begin{theorem} {\rm (\cite[Conjecture~3.1]{Cha25+})} We have $\Ehr(\qQ_\sigma, t) = \zZ(P_{\rev(\sigma)}, t+1)$ for every composition $\sigma$, where $\rev(\sigma)$ is the composition obtained from $\sigma$ by reversing the order in which the parts of $\sigma$ appear. \end{theorem}